MichaelCWalsh7/Yurt-Index/README.md

 [View the live project here.](https://yurt-index.herokuapp.com/home_page)

 A dictionary for Irish slang.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential readers.
+It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential readers.

 <h2 align="center"><img src="https://yurt-index.herokuapp.com/static/images/readme/readme-hero.png"></h2>